miniwg/ATAK/README.md

 - logs to the syslog rather than std out.

 ## 3. taklecr
 This is an extension and replacement for takserver_renewLE.
 It checks the validity of the LE certificate by querying it on the public port (by default 8446).
-If the the certificate life is lesss that the renewal threshold it conducts a certificate renewal.
+If the the certificate life is less that the renewal threshold it conducts a certificate renewal.
 The script can be triggered by either creating a cronjob or using the systemd service and timer files included in this repo.
 To install: copy the file to the /usr/local/bin directory Then:
 - chown root:takadmin /usr/local/bin/taklecr
 - chmod 710 /usr/local/bin/taklecr